What Robo Advisors Can Do Better (and Worse) Than Financial Advisors

 - Educational investment tools including retirement and education planning

-There are areas where a robot (or, more accurately, an money management platform backed by a sophisticated algorithm) is a far better money manager than either a DIYer or a financial advisor.
+There are areas where a robot (or, more accurately, a money management platform backed by a sophisticated algorithm) is a far better money manager than either a DIYer or a financial advisor.

 Fees and Minimums

-Most financial advisors charge upwards of one percent of AUM (assets under management) to handle your investment portfolio.
-In contrast, robo-advisors’ fees range from zero, for WiseBanyan and Schwab Intelligent Portfolios to 0.89 per for benefit-rich Personal Capital.
-Further, many advisors will require clients to have a large minimum account balance; by contrast, Wealthfront will let you in the door with just $500 and Betterment has no minimum to open an account.
+Most financial advisors charge upwards of 1% of AUM (assets under management) to handle your investment portfolio.
+In contrast, robo advisors’ fees range from zero, for WiseBanyan and Schwab Intelligent Portfolios, to 0.89% for benefit-rich Personal Capital.
+Further, many advisors will require clients to have a large minimum account balance; by contrast, Wealthfront will let you in the door with just $500, and Betterment has no minimum to open an account.

 Although market-matching returns don’t sound glamorous, most active mutual funds fail to meet those metrics.
 Vanguard and countless academics have compared returns of active fund managers with the market indexes.
 They’ve found that most active fund managers fail to beat the market indexes and that those who manage to outperform one year rarely continue their market-beating returns.

 What Robo Advisors Can’t Do (Most of the Time)

 Despite robo advisors’ advantages, there are tasks best left to a human, especially if you’re very wealthy and/or have complicated financial needs.
 Here’s where robo advisors fall short (most of the time).

 If you have a high six- or seven-figure net worth, a robo advisor likely won’t be enough for you.
 You’ll need a trusted financial advisor who can examine your entire financial picture, including estate, tax, trusts, and life insurance considerations.
 A full-service financial advisor with a stable of related advisors might be best for your broad economic concerns.